chrisbodhi/newschematic/content/blog/how-to-save-327-6-million-using-rust.md

 ## Seeing is believing

 "But, wait," you say, "what about the runtime costs?"
 There are _no runtime costs_ with this approach.
+This is what is meant when folks in the Rust community say "Zero Cost Abstractions."
 The compiler removes the newtypes and then the hardware treats the values as `f64`, or whatever they're defined to use, when executing the code.

 Weary about such a statement?
 I understand.
 So, take a look at these two examples in [Godbolt](https://godbolt.org/) to compare the generated assembly (Rust 1.89.0, with the `-O` flag set):

 _With newtypes_